Jatin-Bhandari/Jatin-Bhandari/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Object Detection (Deeplearning based model)
-- 🌱 I’m currently learning Machine Learning , Deep Learning , Computer Vision
+- 🌱 I’m currently learning Deep Learning , Computer Vision
 - 👯 I’m looking to collaborate on Data Science
 - 💬 Ask me about anything
 - 📫 How to reach me: